-The Mauritius General Aviation Requirements (MGAR) - Aeroplanes is issued by the Authority pursuant to regulation 135 of the Civil Aviation Regulations 2007 and contains the requirements for General Aviation operations.
-The owner, operator and pilot-in-command of a Mauritius aeroplane involved in any General Aviation operation shall comply with the requirements of MGAR - Aeroplanes and all other applicable requirements issued by the Authority.
+The Mauritius General Aviation Requirement (MGAR)-Aeroplane is issued pursuant to regulation 135 of the Civil Aviation Regulations 2007 and contains the requirements for the General Aviation operations.
+The owner, operator and pilot-in-command of a Mauritius aeroplane involved in any General Aviation Operation shall complies with requirement of MGAR-Aeroplane and all other applicable requirements issued by the Authority.

-This MGAR- Aeroplanes contains the following:
+This MGAR-Aeroplanes contains the following:

-- (a) Chapter 1, Paragraph 1 Glossary of definitions used in the MGAR.
-(All terms that are defined in this Chapter appear in italics in the text). - (b) Chapter 1, Paragraph 2 Applicability and responsibility for compliance with MGAR Chapters 2 and 3. - (c) Chapter 2 Requirements for General Aviation operations. - (d) Chapter 3 Additional requirements for General Aviation operations involving large/ complex aeroplanes as well as corporate aviation operations.
+- (a) Chapter 1, Paragraph 1 -Glossary of definitions used in the MGAR (All terms that are defined in this Chapter appear in italics in the text). - (b) Chapter 1, Paragraph 2 -Applicability and responsibility for compliance with MGAR Chapter 2 and 3. - (c) Chapter 3-Additional requirements for General Aviation operations involving large/complex aeroplanes as well as corporate aviation operations.

-This MCAR General Aviation Requirements has been issued by the Authority pursuant to Regulation 135 of the Civil Aviation Regulations 2007 and is effective from 10 February 2015.
-Operators will have to demonstrate compliance with these requirements by 31 December 2015.
+This MCAR General Aviation Requirements has been issued by the Authority pursuant to Regulation 135 of the Civil Aviation Regulation 2007 and is effective from 15 April 2016.